 - Clear plant waste around the AC.
 Once you’ve cleared bigger debris within a two-foot area, you can use a soft brush or vacuum to gingerly clean the condenser fins.
-Misshapen fins can also affect performance, so you can attempt to correct them with a blunt knife.
+Misshapen fins can also affect performance.

 - Use a hose nozzle to slowly take off dirt on the fins from inside the system.
 Don’t get moisture on the fan motor.

 When air conditioning systems don’t have sufficient refrigerant, they’ll have to work much harder to remove heat and humidity from the air.

 Here are several symptoms that your system is leaking refrigerant:

 - It takes an extended amount of time to refresh your rooms and you’re regularly decreasing the temperature on the thermostat.